andrew-codechimp/tsmart_ha/README.md

 This integration supports Tesla T-Smart and other branded water heaters made by EUROICC.

 The integration provides a climate control with preset modes, current temperature sensor, a binary sensor for the relay, and a restart button.
-Error and warning problem binary sensors with attributes for error/warning codes are also provided for diagnostic purposes.
+Error and warning binary problem sensors (true when there's a problem) with attributes for error/warning codes are also provided for diagnostic purposes.

 This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Tesla UK Limited or EUROICC.